Anum Qaisar: Parliamentary career

-Parliament

 Qaisar took her seat in the House of Commons on 17 May 2021.

 She made her maiden speech in the Commons on 19 May.
 She complained that the House of Commons was more 'rowdy' than her former school pupils, and reported being told by staff that the best way to navigate the building was to 'get lost'.
 She ended on a serious note that in the current COVID-19 crisis the NHS had relied on migrant staff, criticising the UK's point-based immigration policy, which she said would even have excluded her own father (if it had been in place at the time) and deprived the country of an MP, a doctor and a medical student (herself and her siblings).

 In a question session with Dominic Cummings on 26 May 2021, she asked if her former Modern Studies students were more aware of COVID-19 border control benefits than the Government.

 Following racist abuse of Black English footballers, after the UEFA Euro 2020 Final, during Business Questions to the Leader of the House, Qaisar shared some of the racist abuse she had endured on social media in asking for an urgent debate on 'real action' to end racism in this country, so that "MPs of colour" can speak.
 Jacob Rees-Mogg, then-Leader of the House of Commons, said 'the House' sympathised but did not confirm a debate, directing his criticism at the social media.
 In November 2021, she questioned the value of the House of Lords, describing it as 'an unelected crony-stuffed second chamber'.
 In December 2021, she was given a frontbench role in trade.

 Qaisar was one of many SNP MPs who lost their seat to Labour at the 2024 general election.

+2026 Scottish elections

+Qaisar sought selection to the Scottish Parliament in the 2026 Holyrood election, but did not get selected.